 Overall, the UK engineering job market is robust, offering diverse opportunities for both new graduates and experienced professionals.

-Working as an Engineer in the UK: What to Expect
+Working as an Engineer in the UK

 Now that we’ve covered how to become an engineer in the UK, let’s talk about what it’s like to actually work as one.